-Official answer: a genre of music I like to call "telephony" or "imaginary rock".
+Official answer: a genre which I like to call "telephony" or "imaginary rock".

-For a couple of years now, I've observed how established this intersecting fanbase is and wished I had a way to describe it.
-After deciding to start this show, I brainstormed with some friends and we came up with some name options which I put in a Twitter poll.
+When I started this show, some friends brainstormed name options which I put in a Twitter poll.
 "Telephony" won by a landslide, with "imaginary rock" in second.

-"Telephony" is actually a word having to do with telecommunications technology.
+"Telephony" is actually a word from telecommunications technology.
 According to Wikipedia: "the field of technology involving telecommunication services for electronic transmission of voice, fax, or data between distant parties."

 The word suggests an internet fanbase or online radio show like this one.
 It's nonsense-sounding, like "fabloo", and doesn't describe the genre enough to pin it down.
 It feels silly and fun to say but means something important.
 I don't know, it's just a word.
 But it's a nice one.

-Thanks to Felinium (for doing the show art), Bdluejay (for suggesting "telefunny"), OK Glass (for being a cool dude), WWPI (for giving me an hour of their studio), and everyone in They Might Be Lemons for sculpting my entire music taste.
+Thanks to Felinium (for doing the show art), Bdluejay (for suggesting "telefunny"), OK Glass (for being a cool dude), and everyone in They Might Be Lemons for sculpting my entire music taste.
 This show is for you.